aaron-grau/curic/nontech-readings/ruby.md

 Object-oriented programming is a programming paradigm that privileges objects rather than actions and data rather than functions or logic.
-Adherents to OOP conceive of a program as a society of objects that receive messages they use to perform their own discrete operations.
+Adherents to OOP conceive of a program as a society of objects that receive messages that they then use to perform their own discrete operations.
 Objects typically contain data in fields known as attributes and a set of associated methods that may access and manipulate these attributes.

 The most popular object-oriented languages, such as Java, Perl, Python, Ruby, Objective-C, Smalltalk and Swift are class-based.
 Objects are instances of